Workflows, Graphs, and Nodes¶

 The building blocks¶

-A graph has three things:
+A graph has two things:

-- A set of nodes, each with a name
+- A set of nodes, each with a name,

-and a node type —
+a node type —

 Graphs are authored once, sent to the server with